danvoronov/chatbox2md/README.md

 # ChatBox to Markdown Converter

-A Node.js tool that converts ChatBox JSON exports into Markdown files compatible with Obsidian.
+A Node.js tool that converts [ChatBox](https://github.com/Bin-Huang/chatbox) JSON exports into Markdown files compatible with Obsidian.

+## Why

+The program allows exporting only current chat to Markdown.
+If you have many chats and want to have a copy of them in Obsidian, there is no direct way to do so.

 ## Features